Lachesis (genus)

-Lachesis (also known as the bushmasters) is a genus of venomous pit vipers found in forested areas of the Neotropics.
-The scientific name refers to one of the Three Fates, Lachesis (in Greek mythology), who determined the length of the thread of life.
-Four species are currently recognized.
+Lachesis (also known commonly as the bushmasters) is a genus of pit vipers in the family Viperidae.
+Member species are found in forested areas of the Neotropics.
+The generic name refers to one of the Three Fates, Lachesis (in Greek mythology), who determined the length of the thread of life.
+Four species are currently recognized as being valid.

 Taxonomy

-The genus was traditionally composed of only threes species, but Campbell and Lamar (2004) described a fourth species, L. acrochorda (García, 1896), referring to it as the Chochoan bushmaster.
+The genus Lachesis was traditionally composed of only three species, but Campbell and Lamar (2004) recognized a fourth species, L. acrochorda (García, 1896), referring to it as the Chochoan bushmaster.
 Its evolutionary relationships are not certain, but Lachesis acrochorda is thought to be closer to L. muta than to the two Central American species L. stenophrys and L. melanocephala.